graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 Also the path can be adjusted to suit your needs and can be used to check the path you have mapped your supernode to, if you did not map it then the log file will exist in the same location where you ran it.

 Copying log files from your remote linux machine to a local linux machine:
+Note: All shown < and > should not be used in the related commands.
 ````
 scp -P <remote_port> <remote_user>@<remote_machine_ip>:/<remote_machine_directory> ~/<local_machine_directory>
 ````